nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - identifier - uniquely identifies this medication statement (UUID)
 - clinicalStatus - should always be active
 - category - should be inpatient
+- partOf - A reference to the MedicationDispense Resource used to carry the quantity that was dispensed (for example TTO after a hospital provider spell)
 - medication - the medication coded (a SNOMED CT Concept that identifies this medication), this is done by reference to the Medication Resource which details the medication.
 - effective - the date/time or interval when the medication was taken
 - dateAsserted - When the statement was asserted defaults to composition date